good-ware/js-log/README.md

 Identifies the environment in which node is running, such as 'dev' or 'prod'

-### extra
+### context

 An optional string, array, or object to log with message.
-Two 'extra' objects are combined via the static method extra(a, b) in which b's keys override a's keys if they overlap.
+Two 'context' objects are combined via the static method context(a, b) in which b's keys override a's keys if they overlap.

 ### message